Acrocomia aculeata: Ecology

-oil and climate requirements
+Soil and climate requirements

 The macauba palm grows abundantly in both degraded and pristine areas and it adapts well to diverse ecosystems.
 While it generally thrives better in fertile, clay-rich soils and native forest regions, it can also establish itself in sandy, low-fertility soils.
 Large populations are often found in grasslands that are degraded and low in nutrients.

 The optimal climatic conditions for the macauba palm are characterized by moderate temperatures and ample rainfall.
 The palm thrives in areas with an average annual temperature between 22-28 °C and requires well-distributed rainfall, ideally between 1'000 to 2'000 mm annually.
 It can tolerate some variation in climate but grows best in regions with a warm and humid tropical climate.

 Cultivation management

 Optimal cultivation management for Acrocomia aculeata involves a few key practices to ensure healthy growth and productivity.
 The palm thrives in soils that are rich in organic matter and nutrients.
 Therefore, fertilization ensures optimal plant health and productivity.
 Research suggests approximately 100–150 kg of nitrogen per hectare annually.
 Fertilizer applications should be split throughout the growing season to match the plant's needs and prevent nutrient loss.

 Regarding water management, macauba palms require well-distributed rainfall, but they can tolerate drought periods if provided with supplemental irrigation when needed.
 For optimal growth, a planting density of 150-200 palms per hectare is recommended to give each plant enough space to grow and bear fruit effectively.